Healthy Homes Assessment Wellington

 Rental Property Home Assessments Wellington

-Property rental areas that are affected to Health Homes Standards.
+Areas of rental properties that are impacted through Healthy Homes Standard.
 Healthy Homes Standards in Wellington include each:

 • Bedroom